 Information on funding is available from the SFU CS Graduate Program.
 All MSc thesis and PhD students receive full funding.
-We will match competing offers from other schools, please email for more information.
+We will match competing offers from other schools.
 In addition, my lab often has industry collaboration including internships.
-These internships include a $12000 stipend for one semester.

 I receive a large volume of email from prospective students.
 Some answers to common questions are below.